amcdawes/morse_echo/README.md

 Troubleshooting
 - If the server fails to start, check the terminal logs.
 NiceGUI prints the address (e.g., http://localhost:8080).
-- run with `--debug` flag to print additional logs to the console.
+- Run with `--debug` flag to print additional logs to the console.
 - If audio playback fails: ensure your system has an audio output device and that `sounddevice` was installed successfully.
+- If native mode doesn't work, ensure `pywebview` is installed and you have the required system dependencies (WebKit on Linux, WebView2 on Windows).
+- Session history is stored in `~/.morse_echo.db` - if you encounter database errors, you can delete this file to start fresh.

 License
 - MIT